SSDs are fast, quiet, and reliable storage drives, Agree?

 This is crazy:

-These drives are much slower that you have to find data physically searching on the drive.
-There are fastest external drives with speed as high as 7,200 RPM but not really fast these days.
+These drives are much slower than you have to find data physically searching on the drive.
+There are the fastest external drives with speeds as high as 7,200 RPM but not really fast these days.

-Faster are internal desktop-class hard drives which spin at 15,000 rotations per minute.
+Faster are internal desktop-class hard drives that spin at 15,000 rotations per minute.

-In a nutshell, hard drives are slow, not durable but they offer generous storage capacities in cheapest rates.
+In a nutshell, hard drives are slow, not durable but they offer generous storage capacities at the cheapest rates.

 Let’s have some words on SSDs…